Multi-Agent Lipschitz Bandits: PROBLEM SETUP AND BENCHMARKS

 A subtlety in this continuous setting is the difference between a cell's center value, $\mu(x_C)$, and its true maximum, $\mu^\ast(C)$.
 While the Lipschitz property guarantees they are close - $|\mu^\ast(C) - \mu(x_C)| \le Lh\sqrt{d}/2$ - their relative ordering across cells can be completely different.
 For instance, a cell with a modest center value might contain a sharp peak near its boundary, making it more valuable than a cell with a higher center value that is relatively flat.
 Any successful algorithm must therefore be designed to identify cells based on their maxima, not just their centers.

 We use $[m]$ for the set $\{1,\dots,m\}$.
-We prove high-probability correctness of identification phases; the final regret bound is in expectation with an explicit failure term.
-We define a total failure probability budget $\delta_{\textrm{sys}}\in(0,1/4)$ and allocating portions of it, such as $\delta_{\text{I}}$ and $\delta_{\text{II}}$, to different phases of the algorithm.
+All of our guarantees are high-probability statements that hold simultaneously for all players, cells, and time steps.
+We manage this by defining a total failure probability budget $\delta_{\textrm{sys}}\in(0,1/4)$ and allocating portions of it, such as $\delta_{\text{I}}$ and $\delta_{\text{II}}$, to different phases of the algorithm.
 This ensures the entire system behaves as expected with probability at least $1-\delta_{\textrm{sys}}$.

-Since our work is the first in extending multi-agent bandits to the Lipschitz, setting we have chosen the most fundamental of settings to study (decentralized, zero-reward collisions etc).
-We leave extensions to more advanced settings to future work.
+Since this is, to our knowledge, the first work to extend decentralized multi-player bandits to Lipschitz continuous domains with hard collisions, we focus on the cleanest foundational setting: decentralized play with zero-reward collisions and fixed public geometry.
+Extensions to richer models are left for future work.

-\section{Our Approach: A Multi-Phase Decentralized Protocol}
+\section{OUR APPROACH: A MULTI-PHASE DECENTRALIZED PROTOCOL}

 Before going into technical details, we present a high-level overview of our strategy.
 The core idea is to decouple the multi-agent coordination problem from the single-agent continuous optimization problem.
-We achieve this with a four-phase protocol where the first three phases are dedicated to coordination and incur a total cost that is \emph{independent} of the time horizon $T$.
+We achieve this with a four-phase protocol where the first three phases are dedicated to coordination and incur a total cost that is \emph{independent} of the time horizon $T$ up to logarithmic factors coming from the failure probability.

-\begin{itemize} \item \textbf{Phase I: Coarse Identification.} For a fixed duration $T_0$, all players explore the space by sampling cell centers uniformly at random.
+\begin{itemize} \item \textbf{PHASE I: COARSE IDENTIFICATION.} For a fixed duration $T_0$, all players explore the space by sampling cell centers uniformly at random.
 This process is intentionally chaotic and communication-free.
 While many samples will result in collisions, we show that with high probability, every player obtains a sufficient number of successful, non-colliding observations from every cell to construct coarse but statistically valid confidence bounds on each cell's maximum value.
 The purpose of this phase is not to be precise, but to safely prune the vast majority of suboptimal cells.